With the festive season around the corner and decorations in shops have you wondered where some of our festive traditions began?

 Read our RHS Advice on Christmas trees

 Conifers are the theme of our Wisley Library treasure sharing session on 6 December, 2-4pm.
 Join us to discover more about what makes conifers special.

 The libraries hold exhibitions of photography, botanical art and more, along with talks and courses.

 As well as books and periodicals, discover, art, photos and archives.
 Open to all.

 Our libraries can help with your academic research and provide access to digital resources too.
-RHS members can borrow from the thousands of gardening books held in the Lindley Libraries - visit our online catalogue.
+RHS members can borrow from the thousands of gardening books held in the Lindley Libraries.